ryanrodemoyer/git-evangelism/README.md

             `git remote add <name> <url>`

 ## Branches and Pull Requests
+* Why do we first create our branches in SCP?
+    * There are two main reasons that are advantageous for us to create branches in SCP:
+        1. Our branches are then always created at the tip of the parent branch (this is just a fancy term in Git for the most recent commit on a branch).
+In turn, this keeps us in the habit of always updating our local repository with the commits from the remote.
+        1. Provide visibility to our development organization on the state of what is currently getting worked on and where it is happening.
+Simply looking at the branches view in TFS allows any member of the dev group to look at the currently in-progress work.
+That’s a huge advantage to appreciating and understanding our effort and contributions.
 * Workflow of creating a branch and opening a pull request.
    1. Create the branch in SCP via the UI.
       * Ensure the correct base/parent branch is used when creating in SCP.